deepintdev/deepint-documentation/SOURCES.md

 | `ltd` | For date features, checks the date is before NOW + the provided duration.  | ``{"type":"one","left":4,"operation":"ltd","right":"1m"}`` |
 | `gtd` | For date features, checks the date is after NOW - the provided duration.  | ``{"type":"one","left":4,"operation":"gtd","right":"1m"}`` |

-For durations in `ltd` and `gtd`, you can sewt the value followed by the time unit:
+For durations in `ltd` and `gtd`, you can send the value followed by the time unit:

 ```js
 var ns = parse('1ns') // => 1 / 1e6